zikous/rakuten-assessment/README.md

 ## Responsive Design Approach

 The application is designed to be fully responsive, adapting to different screen sizes.
-Here’s how the responsive design was implemented:
+Here's how the responsive design was implemented:

 1. **Mobile-First Approach**
     The default layout is optimized for mobile devices.
 The card uses a column layout on smaller screens, with the image and details stacked vertically.
 This ensures readability and usability on small screens.